 Casper College Scholarships

 Casper College administers and coordinates state, institutional, foundation, private agency, service club, and individual scholarships.
 Scholarship information, including criteria, application requirements, and deadline dates is available on the My CC Scholarship application portal at caspercollege.edu/financial-aid/scholarships/foundation-institution.
-Students may apply for scholarships January 1 to March 1 for fall semester and October 1 to November 1 for spring semester by visiting caspercollege.edu/myccs For more information, contact Enrollment Services.
+Students may apply for scholarships from January 1 to March 1 for fall semester and October 1 to November 1 for spring semester by visiting caspercollege.edu/myccs Contact Enrollment Services for more information.

 Scholarship Guidelines.
 Scholarship awards are intended to recognize academic and other achievements, encourage such performance, and assist as many qualified degree-seeking students as possible.